NeayiAbandoned/q2a-rest-api/README.md

 GET QUESTION DETAIL API
 -----------------------

-Gets the answers to a specific question.
+Gets the question and answers to a specific question.

 Sample Input